HOUSING CHOICE VOUCHER PROGRAM

 What if I disagree with the Housing Authority about my eligibility or my subsidy level?

-If you disagree with a decision of SHA, go back to your Tenant Selector and have him or her explain the decision.
+If you disagree with a decision of SHA, ask for a file review at our HCV office.
 Perhaps there was a mistake or perhaps you misunderstood.
 If you are still dissatisfied, you may request a hearing at the agency.

 What happens if the landlord wants to raise the rent?